Reduce Complexity with

 The Basics / Fundamentals

-In this section, you will not only learn about the ISO 15118 family of standards, but also the IEC 62196 and the IEC 61851.
+In this section, you will not only learn about the ISO 15118 family of standards and the protocols defined therein, but also the IEC 62196 and the IEC 61851.
 The ISO 15118 relies on these specifications to carry out complete charging processes.

 Get an overview of a typical ISO 15118 charging procedure for AC and DC charging with regards to messages that are necessary to be exchanged.
 Here, we’ll delve into use cases related to these charging procedures.

-Fully understand the mechanisms applied on the transport and application layer that secure the communication between EVs and charging stations with regards to confidentiality, integrity, and authenticity.
+Fully understand the Plug & Charge security mechanisms applied on the transport and application layer that secure the communication between EVs and charging stations with regards to confidentiality, integrity, and authenticity.
 We’ll go over Elliptic Curve Cryptography, ECDH Key Agreement, ECDSA signatures, X.509 certificates, Public Key Infrastructures (PKI), Transport Layer Security (TLS) Handshake protocol, Online Certificate Status Protool (OCSP), and more.

 This chapter also includes detailed examples of creating and verifying XML-based digital signatures on the basis of Authorization Requests and Certificate Installation Response messages.